douglasnovy/Engineering_Wiki/topics/Communication_Protocols.md

 ---

 ## Title
-**Secure Communication and Alarm Integration for StackVision and 8864 DAS Systems**
+Secure Communication and Alarm Configuration for StackVision and 8864 DAS Systems

 ---

 ## Overview
-This consolidated entry provides guidance on configuring secure communications between StackVision servers and 8864 Data Acquisition Systems (DAS), as well as implementing communication alarms to ensure system reliability.
-Secure communication is critical for protecting data integrity and confidentiality, while communication alarms provide early detection of failures in data transfer or system services.
-Together, these measures enhance operational resilience, security, and compliance in environmental monitoring and industrial control systems.
+This knowledge base entry consolidates engineering standards and procedures for configuring secure communications between StackVision servers and 8864 Data Acquisition Systems (DAS), as well as implementing communication alarms to ensure system reliability.
+Secure communication is critical for protecting data integrity and preventing unauthorized access, while communication alarms provide operational assurance by detecting and alerting on connectivity or service failures.

 ---

 ## Key Concepts

-### StackVision
-StackVision is a data acquisition and reporting platform used in environmental compliance monitoring.
-It interfaces with field instruments such as the 8864 DAS to collect, process, and store emissions and operational data.

-### 8864 DAS
+### StackVision and 8864 DAS
-The 8864 DAS is a hardware device used for data acquisition from environmental monitoring instruments.
-It supports secure communication protocols and can be integrated with StackVision for automated data transfer.
+- **StackVision**: An environmental data acquisition and reporting platform.
+- **8864 DAS**: A data acquisition system used for environmental monitoring, capable of interfacing with StackVision for data transfer and control.

 ### Secure Communications
-Secure communications ensure that data exchanged between the 8864 DAS and StackVision is encrypted, authenticated, and protected from unauthorized access.
-This is achieved using SSH reverse tunneling and cryptographic key exchange.
+- **SSH Reverse Tunneling**: A method where the 8864 initiates a secure outbound connection to the StackVision server, avoiding the need for inbound firewall rules.
+- **Public/Private Key Authentication**: Uses RSA-2048 keys to authenticate both ends of the connection.
+- **Encryption and Signing**: Data is encrypted with AES-128, signed using HMAC-SHA256, and secured with Diffie-Hellman key exchange.

 ### Communication Alarms
-Communication alarms detect and alert operators when data transfer between the DAS and StackVision fails, or when core services stop functioning.
-These alarms can be configured to run entirely within StackStudio or via external scheduling tools.
+- **Purpose**: Detects failures in communication between the 8864 DAS and StackVision, including core service outages.
+- **Implementation**: Can be configured entirely within StackStudio, using an 8864 counter channel, or via Windows Task Scheduler scripts.

 ---

 ## Technical Details

-### Secure Communication Implementation
+### Secure Communication Configuration (Firmware v5.02+)
-Beginning with firmware version **v5.02**, the 8864 DAS supports secure communications via **SSH reverse tunneling**:
+1. **SSH Reverse Tunnel Setup**:
-- **Connection Direction**: Initiated from the 8864 DAS to the StackVision server (outbound only), eliminating the need to open inbound firewall ports.
+   - On boot, the 8864 establishes a reverse SSH tunnel to the StackVision server.
-- **Encryption & Authentication**:
+   - This tunnel acts as a port-specific VPN, allowing secure data transfer.
+   - Only outbound connections are required through the firewall.

+2. **Key Management**:
-  - **RSA-2048** public/private key authentication
+   - Generate RSA-2048 public/private key pairs for each 8864 and the StackVision server.
-  - **AES-128** encryption
-  - **HMAC-SHA256** message signing
-  - **Diffie-Hellman** key exchange
-- **Key Management**:
-  - Public keys for each 8864 must be installed on the StackVision server’s SSH service.
+   - Install the 8864’s public key on the StackVision server’s SSH configuration.
-  - The StackVision server’s public key must be installed on each 8864 DAS.
+   - Install the StackVision server’s public key on each 8864.
-  - Keys can be distributed over unsecured channels but must be monitored to prevent unauthorized installations.
+   - Keys can be distributed via unsecured channels, but installation must be strictly controlled to prevent unauthorized access.

-### Network Port Requirements
+3. **Encryption and Authentication**:
+   - AES-128 encryption for data confidentiality.
+   - HMAC-SHA256 for message integrity.
+   - RSA-2048 for authentication.
+   - Diffie-Hellman key exchange for secure session key negotiation.

+4. **Firewall Considerations**:
-- **StackVision Server**: No inbound ports required for DAS connections.
+   - No inbound ports need to be opened for the 8864 connection.
-- **Modbus Communication**:
-  - Modbus client connections from DCS or instruments do not require inbound firewall penetration.
-  - Modbus server connections require instrument inbound ports but can be closed if unused.
+   - Any unused ports (e.g., for Modbus) can be closed to reduce attack surface.

+---

 ### Communication Alarm Configuration
+1. **StackStudio Implementation**:
+   - Configure an 8864 counter channel to monitor communication status.
-- **Purpose**: Detects communication failures between StackVision and the 8864 DAS, including cases where StackVision core services stop.
+   - Alarms trigger when polling detects failures or when StackVision core services stop.

-- **Implementation Options**:
-  - **Windows Task Scheduler**: Commonly used in past implementations.
-  - **StackStudio Configuration**: Fully integrated approach using an 8864 counter channel for monitoring.
+2. **Windows Task Scheduler Method**:
+   - Scripts can periodically check communication status and raise alarms.
+   - This method is more flexible but requires external scheduling.

-- **Advantages of StackStudio Approach**:
+3. **Advantages of StackStudio Method**:
-  - Operates entirely within the StackVision ecosystem.
+   - Fully integrated within the StackVision/8864 environment.
-  - Provides alarms even if core services fail.
-  - Updated configuration supports the 8864 counter channel.
-- **Future Development**: Planned integration of alarm functionality directly into 8864 firmware.
+   - No reliance on external tools.
+   - Can detect both network and service-level failures.

 ---

 ## Best Practices

-1. **Use Outbound-Only Connections**
-   Configure the 8864 DAS to initiate connections to StackVision to minimize firewall exposure.

-2. **Enforce Strong Key Management**
+1. **Secure Communication**:
+   - Always use the latest firmware supporting SSH reverse tunneling.
-   Maintain strict control over public key installation and monitor for unauthorized changes.
+   - Maintain strict control over key installation and storage.

-3. **Enable Communication Alarms**
+   - Regularly audit keys to ensure no rogue devices are connected.
+   - Close unused ports to minimize security risks.

+2. **Alarm Configuration**:
-   Implement alarms within StackStudio for seamless integration and enhanced reliability.
+   - Prefer integrated StackStudio alarms for simplicity and reliability.

-4. **Regularly Test Secure Connections**
-   Verify SSH tunnel integrity and encryption settings during routine maintenance.

-5. **Close Unused Ports**
-   Disable unused Modbus or other communication ports to reduce attack surface.

-6. **Plan for Firmware Updates**
-   Stay current with 8864 firmware releases to leverage built-in secure communication and alarm features.
+   - Test alarm triggers regularly to ensure they detect both network and service outages.
+   - Document alarm configurations for maintenance and troubleshooting.

+3. **Operational Monitoring**:
+   - Combine secure communication with robust alarm systems to ensure continuous data integrity and availability.
+   - Implement periodic reviews of both communication security and alarm functionality.

 ---

 ## Source Attribution

-- **Document 1**: Provided details on communication alarm configuration using StackStudio and Windows Task Scheduler, advantages of integrated alarm monitoring, and future firmware integration plans. *(Brian Perlov, PE)*
+- **[Document 1]**: Provided details on implementing the 8864 DAS Communication Alarm using StackStudio and Windows Task Scheduler, including the use of an 8864 counter channel and integration benefits.
-- **Document 2**: Explained secure communication setup between StackVision and 8864 DAS using SSH reverse tunneling, RSA key authentication, and firewall considerations. *(Mark Shell)*
+- **[Document 2]**: Detailed the secure communication setup between StackVision and the 8864 using SSH reverse tunneling, RSA key authentication, and firewall considerations for firmware v5.02+.
-- **Document 3**: Outlined network port requirements, encryption standards (AES-128, HMAC-SHA256), and authentication protocols (RSA-2048, Diffie-Hellman) for StackVision secure communications.
+- **[Document 3]**: Supplemented encryption and authentication specifications (AES-128, HMAC-SHA256, RSA-2048, Diffie-Hellman) and clarified network port requirements for secure StackVision connections.

 ---

-If you’d like, I can create a **step-by-step configuration guide** that combines the secure communication setup with the alarm integration process so operators can deploy both measures in a single workflow.
+If you’d like, I can also create a **diagram showing the secure communication flow and alarm monitoring architecture** for StackVision and 8864 DAS.
+This would make the relationships between components clearer.
 Would you like me to prepare that?

 ## Glossary